-The Nominating and Corporate Governance Committee of the Board has recommended, and the directors have determined, that eight directors are to be elected at the Meeting.
-Two of our current directors, Mr. Keehner and Ms. Roberts, have advised that they do not wish to stand for re-election to the Board.
-One person, Ms. Glasser, who has not previously served as a director, has been nominated to join the Board in May 2018.
+The Nominating and Corporate Governance Committee of the Board has recommended, and the directors have determined, that nine directors are to be elected at the Meeting.
 Management does not contemplate that any of the nominees named below will be unable to serve as a director, but, if such an event should occur for any reason prior to the Meeting, the Management Nominees reserve the right to vote for another nominee or nominees in their discretion.

-The following sets out information with respect to the proposed nominees for election as directors as recommended by the Nominating and Corporate Governance Committee, in accordance with the Nominating and Corporate Governance Committee Charter (available at www.opco.com).
+The following sets out information with respect to the proposed nominees for election as directors as recommended by the Nominating and Corporate Governance Committee, in accordance with the Nominating and Corporate Governance Committee Charter (available at www.oppenheimer.com).
 The Nominating and Corporate Governance Committee has reported that it is satisfied that each of the nominees is fully able and fully committed to serve the best interests of our stockholders.
 The election of the persons nominated for election as directors requires the affirmative vote of a simple majority of the Class B Stock voted at the Meeting.